January 10, 2017 ☞ Word of the day

 I see a lot when I hear “crochety.”
 I see an old man complaining about kiwi skin.
 “How can anyone stand that fuzzy nonsense?”
-And I see his half-listening wife as she crochets a doily with those bizarre little hooks.
+And I see his half-listening wife as she forms a doily with those bizarre hooks.
 I see the fork of a human between their belly button and thighs.
-How can you not think of crotches?
+(How can you not think of crotches?)

 What a fun word.
 It’s crackly like a milkless mouthful of Cap’n Crunch, but its “ety” suffix mollifies the crunch the slightest bit.
 Like “nicety” or “gaiety.”
-He’s not straight crotch (as the kids might say); just a touch.
-He’s crotchety.
+It’s not straight crotch (as the kids might say).
+Just a touch.
+It’s crotchety.

 Unfortunately for puerile minds, “crotch” is a red herring.
 This word has nothing to do with the fork of the body.

 Crotchety is meant to evoke “crochet.”
 This is not the familiar verb of doily-making, but the noun which describes a peculiar whim or eccentricity.
 I’m fond of the example in Merriam-Webster:

 Her one crotchet is a fondness for eating cookies while soaking in the tub.